IBM/cities-from-space/README.md

 # Identify cities from space

 The International Space Station (ISS), launched in 1998, [serves as a microgravity and space environment research laboratory in which crew members conduct experiments in biology, human biology, physics, astronomy, meteorology, and other fields.](https://en.wikipedia.org/wiki/International_Space_Station).
-These experiments have produced copious amounts of data ane experimental results, many of which are available to the public.
+These experiments have produced copious amounts of data and experimental results, many of which are available to the public.
 [Windows on Earth](https://www.windowsonearth.org/) showcases images taken from the ISS, and are some of the most popular.
 We will use images of cities at night in this Code Pattern to build a Visual Recognition custom classifier using IBM Watson [Visual Recognition](https://www.ibm.com/watson/developercloud/visual-recognition.html).
 There are thousands of images created by the ISS, and using AI we can help to categorize and organize these images.

 When the reader has completed this Code Pattern, they will understand how to: